ealker/university-notes/CS38110_Open_Source/open_source_license.md

 #### Differences between GPLv2 and GPLv3?

 GPLv3 was first published on June 29th 2007.
+GPLv3 is highly controversial - it allows DRM to be implemented but users of the license cannot be held liable if they circumnavigate those DRM protections.

+You are not required to accept the GPLv3 license in order to run a copy, but you must do to run the program.
+Under GPLv3 you must write prominent notices regarding any modifications made.

 #### GNU LGPL